syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio-Code/create-project.md

 **Namespaces**

-The Syncfusion Blazor component Grid, Calendar, and Button namespaces are added to the _imports.razor file in the application.
-You can add the other required component namespaces for development.
+The Syncfusion Blazor namespaces are added in the **`_imports.razor`** file.

 ![NameSpace](images/NameSpace.png)

-**Code snippets**
+**Component render code**

-The Syncfusion Blazor component code snippets are added in the created application.
-The code changes are as follows.
+The Calendar, Button, and DataGrid component render code is in the Razor files in the pages folder.
+The render code is updated in these Razor files.

 | File name  | Code snippet added |
 |---|---|